lanceman2/quickstream/README.md

   it like command-line arguments.
 So we can read very long command-line-like-options.
 This also enables test driven development, which is the most awesome development thing ever.

+# TODO

+- *Fd triggers*:  Currently any blocking system call that reads and writes will block and wait in the worker thread that is assigned.
+With *Fd triggers* the thread will not get assigned until epoll_wait() shows the fd to be "ready".
+Performance may be improved for some use cases.
+This will be using the standard UNIX-like non-blocking I/O muliplexing programing model.
+A thing that does not exist on Windos, because not all resources can be made into a file.
+This would enable users to use timerfd_create(2) without sacrificing a worker thread.
+We would need to use an eventfd(2) to force epoll_wait() to return when it would otherwise block forever, like in cases when the determination of when to stop is not gotten from a file descriptor that the trigger is for.